krgamestudios/auth-server/README.md

 }

-//DOCS: Result (access token's value is your authorization key below) {
+//DOCS: Result (access token's value is your authorization key below)
+Set-Cookie: refreshToken

+{
-	"accessToken": "abcde",
+	"accessToken": "abcde"
-	"refreshToken": "fghij"
 }

 ###

-//DOCS: Replace an expired authToken pair with new values POST /auth/token
+//DOCS: Replace an expired accessToken with a new value POST /auth/token
-Content-Type: application/json

-{
-	"token": "refreshToken"
-}
+Cookie: refreshToken

 //DOCS: Result
+Set-Cookie: refreshToken

 {
-	"accessToken": "abcde",
+	"accessToken": "abcde"
-	"refreshToken": "fghij"
 }

 ###

-//DOCS: After this is called, the refresh route will no longer work DELETE /auth/logout
+//DOCS: After this is called, the /auth/token route will no longer work DELETE /auth/logout
 Authorization: Bearer accessToken

-{
-	"token": "refreshToken"
-}
+Cookie: refreshToken

 ###